chef-boneyard/chef-repo/README.md

 After modifying your `~/.[ba|z]shrc` you will need to start a new shell session or reload it by running `source ~/.[ba|z]shrc`.

+## Getting Access to Old Servers & New Ones

+A good first exercise in getting acquainted with Chef is to get your SSH key on all of the Wistia servers.

+To do this, first create a data bag item in the `users` data bag with your name.
+You can do this at the command line with:

+    knife data bag create users robby-grossman

+The final contents would be:

+    {
+      "id": "robby-grossman",
+      "ssh_keys": "ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAwwMlNoPlvA34uaHPoiCiq64zGgPNtsOX7sLW2fLzmd86e9aIPy9p5nZQ6YfcSpZ7TW01v88s24WmDzepp/Fiz7xGpUT5zuUFfSVry4OEPYmy59HFZ+bFUYGP1gP7hZH2eWL/uS+e5KoTXQMB8rSXfWc3TYeOgQOdmykH/UsUh5BaBamLnY9jRZtJYud4+TQ2muEoAPs/jRPdwDqHAIDjIeuF/hmlnTdC2S1pS1o7Amf/L8UfuqYkQWljbGReDifdMk7l5ql/nQ2mKYH7Knd7w703kStXQ/IsT6VKPrzAdhnMZ7QmMsn5Iu6c6GsBmE7m7sKT4HBS6uqew3S1OwaXFw== robby@Starks.local"
+    }

+When you create a data bag, it gets uploaded to and retained by the Chef server.
+These data bags can be queried by various Chef recipes.

+Next, open `roles/wistia-base.rb`.
+Every Wistia server receives this role.
+You'll see a set of attributes for it like:

+    default_attributes(
+      'ssh_keys' => {
+        'ubuntu' => ['max-schnur', 'robby-grossman']
+      }
+    )

+Add your user id to the array of "ubuntu" users, commit your changes to git, and run `rake roles`.'

+Now get someone on the team (whose key is already in the .authorized_users) to deploy all the boxes.
+Your public key will be added to them and you will be able to perform subsequent deploys.

 # Deploying

 ## Options